Chicken Alfredo Stuffed Shells + VIDEO

 - Prepare shells to al dente according to package directions.
 Drain water from shells, pat dry with paper towels.

-- Spoon 1 c.
-Alfredo sauce on the bottom of the prepared pan.
+- Spoon 1 cup Alfredo sauce on the bottom of the prepared pan.
 Stuff shells with chicken mixture either using a spoon or a small scoop.
 Arrange in prepared pan in single layer.
 Spoon remaining Alfredo sauce over shells.
 Sprinkle with reserved cheese.

-- Garnish with parsley.
+- Garnish with parsley and serve immediately.

 Rachel says